-- At least 20 percent of tax increment revenues must be set aside into a low and moderate income housing fund to increase, improve or preserve the community's supply of low and moderate income housing (Section 33334.2). - The law requires the proportional expenditure of these housing funds on moderate, low, and very-low income housing (Section 33334.4). - The law requires the transfer of housing funds to other public entities producing housing in the community in some cases if the law and moderate income housing fund has excess surplus (a possible outcome of the provisions of Sections 33334.12 et seq.). - The law requires the proportional expenditure of housing funds on the same proportion of the population over the age of 65 as reported in the most recent U.S. census (Section 33334.4).
+- At least 20 percent of tax increment revenues must be set aside into a low and moderate income housing fund to increase, improve or preserve the community's supply of low and moderate income housing (Section 33334.2). - The law requires the proportional expenditure of these housing funds on moderate, low, and very-low income housing (Section 33334.4). - The law requires the transfer of housing funds to other public entities producing housing in the community in some cases if the low and moderate income housing fund has excess surplus (Section 33334.12). - The law requires the proportional expenditure of housing funds on the same proportion of the population over the age of 65 as reported in the most recent U.S. census (Section 33334.4).